jfadich/eloquent-resources/README.md

 To make a property on the model available for inclusion add it to the `protected $available` property on your transformer.

-    class BlogPostTransformer extends Transformer
+    class PostTransformer extends Transformer
     {
         protected $available = ['author']
     }

-When using Fractal transformers you must define `includeAuthor()` methods for all available includes.
+When using Fractal transformers you must define `includeAuthor()` method.
+This package will do this for you.
-The transformers in this package will automatically define these methods for any Eloquent relationship.
+It can automatically relieve any eloquent relationship and use the relevant transformer.